-As a general rule, Social Work practicum placements are not paid, not attached to a stipend or scholarship, because they are considered learning rather than employment.
+Generally, Social Work practicum placements are not paid, not attached to a stipend or scholarship, because they are considered learning rather than employment.
 There are rare opportunities for exceptions to this practice.
 When an opportunity arises, the student may request such an exception to be considered.
-However, placement decisions are always made on the basis of educational opportunity, not financial reasons.
+However, placement decisions are always made based on educational opportunity, not financial reasons.

 The purpose of an Employment Based Practicum (EBP) is to allow the student to use his/her place of ongoing employment as the site for the field practicum, or to be hired by an agency wishing to pay the student during his/her practicum.

 Students may apply for an EBP if the following criteria are met: